WICG/PEPC/explainer.md

     [Locking the PEPC style](#locking-the-pepc-style) section
 *   The PEPC might be partially covered (to hide the text) with another HTML element.
-Therefore the user agent should verify that the PEPC has been visible already for some short time (e.g. 500ms or so) before it’s clicked.
+Therefore the user agent should verify that the PEPC has been visible already for some short time (e.g. 500ms or so) before it's clicked.
     User agents that implement the
     [IntersectionObserverV2](https://github.com/w3c/IntersectionObserver/blob/v2/explainer.md)
     API can make use of it internally.